Attorney General William Barr Gave ICE More Power To Detain Migrants

 — Dara Lind (@DLind) April 17, 2019

 U.S. law allows the attorney general to overturn the decisions of immigration judges and establish new precedents.
-But Michael Tan, an attorney for the American Civil Liberties Union (ACLU), claims that the organization is going to sue in to block the ruling.
+But Michael Tan, an attorney for the American Civil Liberties Union (ACLU), claims that the organization is going to sue to block the ruling.

 “The attorney general’s decision is the latest attempt by this administration to punish asylum seekers for seeking refuge in the United States by locking them up in immigration prisons.
 But the Constitution does not allow the government to incarcerate asylum seekers without basic due process.
 We’ll see the administration in court.”